james-cole/manifold-lab/content/authors/ayodeji_ijishakin/_index.md

 - PhD Students
 ---

 Ayodeji Ijishakin is a MPhil/PhD student at the centre for medical image computing (CMIC), University College London.
-His research focus is the applicationg of deep learning techniques to neuroimaging data for brain age prediction and the prognostication of amyotrophic lateral sclerosis.
+His research focus is the applicationg of deep learning techniques including: variational inference, generative and causal modelling to neuroimaging data.
+These models are applied to brain age prediction and the prognostication of amyotrophic lateral sclerosis.